hartshorne/zola/README.md

 Zola will:

 1. Process Sent messages to build SLA (reply time) data and save average SLA per domain to `secrets/sla/{account_name}.json`.
-2. Process Inbox messages and apply labels based on the LLM's output and SLA adjustments.
+2. Process Inbox messages and apply labels based on the LLM’s output and SLA adjustments.

 ## Running Zola